 It is often difficult for a woman not to feel hurt or confused particularly if her partner tries to cope by avoiding having sex or being affectionate, which is a very common response.
 In these instances, It is not unusual for a woman to begin to question her sexual attractiveness, or her partner’s interest in her.

-Other women will minimise the sexual side of the relationship, saying that intimacy is all that counts.
+Other women will minimize the sexual side of the relationship, saying that intimacy is all that counts.
 Others will become demanding, believing her partner owes her intercourse.

 Treatments and Solutions